Conformal Prediction for STL Runtime Verification: Conformal Prediction for Predictive Runtime Verification

 \subsection{Indirect STL Predictive Runtime Verification}

 We now present the indirect method where we first obtain prediction regions for the state predictions $\hat{x}_{t+1|t},\hdots,\hat{x}_{t+H|t}$, and then use these prediction regions to solve Problem~\ref{prob1}.
-We later discuss advantages and disadvantages between the direct and the indirect method, and compare them in simulations.
+We later discuss advantages and disadvantages between the direct and the indirect method (see Remark \ref{remm3}), and compare them in simulations (see Section \ref{sec:simulations}).

 For a failure probability of ${\delta}\in(0,1)$, our first goal is to construct prediction regions defined by constants $C_\tau$ so that